trntv/apis-list/README.md

 - [Dogs](https://github.com/apis-list/apis-list/blob/main/apis/dogs/dogs.md) - Over 20,000 images of dogs programmaticaly accessible by over 120 breeds
 - [HTTPCat](https://github.com/apis-list/apis-list/blob/main/apis/httpcat/httpcat.md) - API for HTTP Cats
 - [IUCN](https://github.com/apis-list/apis-list/blob/main/apis/iucn/iucn.md) - The use of this API is strictly under the Terms of Use of the IUCN Red List of Threatened Species
-- [Movebank](https://github.com/apis-list/apis-list/blob/main/apis/movebank/movebank.md) - Description of download interface to build calls to the Movebank database using HTTP/CSV or JSON/JavaScript requests - movebank/movebank-api-doc
+- [Movebank](https://github.com/apis-list/apis-list/blob/main/apis/movebank/movebank.md) - Movebank is a free, online database and research platform for animal tracking and other on-animal sensor data
 - [Petfinder](https://github.com/apis-list/apis-list/blob/main/apis/petfinder/petfinder.md) - Learn how to use our API to build your own website or applications backed by the same data we use on Petfinder
 - [PlaceKitten](https://github.com/apis-list/apis-list/blob/main/apis/placekitten/placekitten.md) - A quick and simple service for getting pictures of kittens for use as placeholders in your designs or code
 - [RandomCat](https://github.com/apis-list/apis-list/blob/main/apis/randomcat/randomcat.md) - Random cat image API